steamos-community/stephensons-rocket/README.md

 Improvements
 ============
 * SteamOS requires UEFI.
-Ye Olde SteamOSe works with UEFI or BIOS
+Ye Olde SteamOSe works with UEFI or BIOS.
-* SteamOS requires a USB Stick to install.
-Ye Olde SteamOSe works from a DVD or a USB Stick
+* SteamOS requires a 2GB USB Stick to install.
+Ye Olde SteamOSe works from a DVD or a 1GB USB Stick.
 * SteamOS requires a real computer.
-Ye Olde SteamOSe has 3D acceleration on VMWare and Virtualbox, out of the box
+Ye Olde SteamOSe has 3D acceleration on VMWare and Virtualbox, out of the box.
 * SteamOS says it needs 500GB of disk space, but that's a lie.
-Ye Olde SteamOSe requires the same amount of space as SteamOS really does - 40.5GB minimum (of that 10GB and any more available is for games)
+Ye Olde SteamOSe requires the same amount of space as SteamOS really does - 40.5GB minimum (of that 10GB and any more available is for games).
 * SteamOS takes over your PC.
-Ye Olde SteamOSe supports dual-boot on non-LVM non-RAID systems
+Ye Olde SteamOSe supports dual-boot on non-LVM non-RAID systems.
+* SteamOS only supports Realtek networking, or firmware-free networking.
+Ye Olde SteamOSe supports everything a modern Linux does, including WiFi.
+* SteamOS monopolizes drives.
+Ye Olde SteamOSe can resize NTFS partitions.
+* SteamOS only outputs to HDMI audio.
+Ye Olde SteamOSe supports almost any sound card with a couple of clicks.

 ![SteamOS on VMware](http://i.imgur.com/a3jnZ6r.png)

 Planned improvements
 ====================
 * Support for LVM, MD RAID, LUKS encryption
-* More firmware for various devices (wired & wireless) out of the box
-* Add NTFS installer modules (allow Windows partition resizing)

 How to install?
 ===============